 Please consider sponsoring Olivia’s care to help us continue helping more French Bulldogs in need like her!
 Please click the Donate button below!

-ALL adopters are required to come and pick up their adopted dogs in person from the dog's foster home (we do not ship any of our dogs).
+NOTE: ALL adopters are required to come and pick up their adopted dogs in person from the dog's foster home (we do not ship any of our dogs).
 Please have road/driving transport plans in place to pick up an adopted dog before you apply!
-While we are not against adopters flying a foster dog in cabin on a commercial flight, please keep in mind that many are not good candidates for flying due to size and/or being a brachycephalic/short nosed breed.
+While we are not against adopters flying a foster dog in cabin on a commercial flight, please keep in mind that many are not good candidates for flying due behavioral issues, size and/or being a brachycephalic/short nosed breed.